KiarashNaderi/Machine-Learning/eda_preprocessing/README.md

 - matplotlib
 - seaborn
 - scikit-learn
-- imbalanced-learn
 - missingno (optional)

 ---

-## 🔍 Highlights
+## 🔍 Key Features of This Project

-- Real-world cleaning of object-based numeric fields
-- Handling missing values with logic-based decisions
+- Handles real-world dirty data and missing values
-- Visualization-driven EDA and outlier analysis
-- Balanced encoding and feature scaling strategies
+- Detects and processes price outliers
-- Modular, reusable structure for ML projects

----

-## 🚀 How to Use

-1. Download the dataset from Kaggle.
-2. Place the CSV file in the same directory as the notebook.
-3. Run `full_course_eda_preprocessing.ipynb` step by step.
-4. Use it as a template or base pipeline in your ML workflows.
+- Converts dates, text, and categories into usable features
+- Builds a full preprocessing pipeline for modeling
+- Suitable for regression tasks like price prediction

 ---